 Wendy loves traveling the world, exploring new avenues for adventure and enlightenment.
 Women Writing has provided a strong sense of home and grounding from the time she walked through the doors in 2013.

 Hannah Simon Goldman began attending YWWf(a)C classes the summer before her freshman year of high school, and no one’s been able to get rid of her since!
-She has since taken on the role of a teen assistant, completed the Young Women’s Feminist Leadership Academy program, interned for WWf(a)C, and become a full-fledged facilitator of Young Women’s programs.
-Currently a rising senior at Denison University, Hannah is majoring in Women’s and Gender Studies and English (no surprises there!), and currently works connecting nonprofits to free resources with Girls Who Code.
+In the interim, she has taken on the role of a teen assistant, completed the Young Women’s Feminist Leadership Academy program, interned for WWf(a)C, and become a full-fledged facilitator of Young Women’s, outreach, and adult programs.
+Hannah holds a B.A. in Women’s and Gender Studies and English (no surprises there!), and currently works connecting nonprofits to free resources with Girls Who Code.

 Annette Januzzi Wick